 The purpose of this section is to define the normal hours of work, and shall not be construed as a guarantee of hours of work per day or days of work per week.
 Determination of daily and weekly hours of work shall be established by the Department Head.
-The normal hours of work for the Police shall be in accordance with the collective bargaining agreement.

-- 4.1 Workweek.
+4.1 Workweek.
 The normal workweek for regular full-time non-exempt employees shall consist of five (5) eight (8) hour days.
 The normal workday shall include an unpaid lunch period of at least sixty (60) minutes, which will normally be taken at or near the middle of the eight (8) hour shift.
 All employees will normally be provided a fifteen (15) minute paid rest period during each one-half (1/2) shift.
 The times and arrangements for lunch and rest periods may vary depending on the nature of the work being performed and will be granted at the sole discretion of the immediate supervisor.
-The Department Head may approve flexible hours as long as a forty (40) hour workweek is maintained. - Attendance.
-Employees shall be in attendance at their place of work in accordance with the rules regarding hours of work, holidays and leaves.
-All Department Heads shall keep daily employee attendance records.
-Failure on the part of an absent employee to notify his/her supervisor of his/her status within twenty-four (24) hours may be cause for immediate discharge. - Schedule of Days Off.
-Each Department Head shall periodically prepare a schedule of days off for all full-time employees within his/her Department which shall be posted in a conspicuous place.
-Except in emergencies, a notice of at least one week shall be provided for changes in the schedule.
+The Department Head may approve flexible hours as long as a forty (40) hour workweek is maintained.